Speaker Johnson demands hard-line policies during a border visit as Ukraine aid hangs in the balance - The Boston Globe

 Authorities say the numbers of migrants eased over the December holidays as part of a seasonal pattern.
 The border crossings are reopening, and arrests for illegal crossings from Mexico fell to about 2,500 on Monday, from more than 10,000 on several days in December, officials said.

 “We need to fix the border.
-There’s virtually unanimous agreement among Democrats and Republicans about that,” Senate Majority Leader Chuck Schumer, D-N.Y., said at the U.S. Capitol on Wednesday.
+There’s virtually unanimous agreement among Democrats and Republicans about that,” Senate Majority Leader Chuck Schumer, Democrat of New York, said at the US Capitol on Wednesday.
 He added: “Everyone’s going to have to give something to get this done.”

 Senate Republican leader Mitch McConnell told reporters in Kentucky on Tuesday that in a conversation with 81-year-old Biden, he made the case: “You can’t do anything about how old you are, you can’t do anything about inflation, but this is something that’s measurable that you could claim credit for.”